AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sky/setting-an-event-cap.md

 >[!IMPORTANT]
 >You must have at least two approved landing pages (a Registration page and a Registration Full page) in the program before you can set an event cap.

+>[!NOTE]
+>
+>To free up space in an event, the program member must be removed (you can do this by updating their status to "Not in Program").

 1. Select your event program.

    ![Image One](assets/setting-an-event-cap-1.png)